Bootstrap confidence intervals for multiple change points based on moving sum procedures: Introduction

 By contrast, the literature on inference for multiple change points is relatively scarce.
 Asymptotic \citep{eichinger2018} or approximate \citep{fang2020} distributions of suitable test statistics have been derived under the null hypothesis of no change point, which enable quantifying uncertainty about the number of change points.
 A class of multiscale change point segmentation procedures aims at controlling the family-wise error rate \citep{frick2014} or the false discovery rate \citep{li2016} of detecting too many change points.
 There also exist post-selection inference methods which test for a change at estimated change point locations conditional on their estimation procedure, see e.g.\ \citet{hyun2018post} and \citet{jewell2019testing}.
 The Bayesian framework lends itself naturally to change point inference, see \cite{fearnhead2006} and \cite{nam2012quantifying}.

 Another type of uncertainty stems from the localisation of change points.
 The optimal rate of localisation in change point problems is $O_P(1)$ at best (see e.g.\ \cite{fromont2020}), i.e.\ change point location estimators are not consistent in the usual sense, which makes the problem of inferring uncertainty about change point locations particularly relevant and important.
 The simultaneous multiscale change point estimator (SMUCE) proposed in \cite{frick2014} provides a confidence set for all candidate signals from which confidence intervals around the change points can be obtained.
 Using the inverse relation between confidence intervals and hypothesis tests, \cite{fang2020} detail how confidence regions can be generated from an approximation of the limit distribution of the test statistic under the null hypothesis.
-The narrowest significance pursuit \citep[NSP]{fryzlewicz2020} identifies regions containing at least one change point at a prescribed confidence level using a multi-resolution sup-norm.
 In all of the above, the error distributions are assumed to belong to an exponential family such as Gaussian, or other light-tailed ones.
+The narrowest significance pursuit (NSP) uses a multi-resolution sup-norm to identify regions containing at least one change point in the mean \citep{fryzlewicz2020} or the median \citep{fryzlewicz2021robust} at a prescribed confidence level, and allows for heavy-tailed errors.

 \citet{meier2021mosum} outlines the bootstrap construction of confidence intervals around the change points based on the moving sum (MOSUM) procedure proposed in \cite{eichinger2018}.
 In this paper, we show the theoretical validity of the bootstrap procedure, i.e.\ that the proposed bootstrap $100(1 - \alpha)$\%-confidence intervals asymptotically attain the coverage probability of $1 - \alpha$ for given $\alpha \in (0, 1)$ (see~\eqref{eq:boot:valid} below), and demonstrate its good performance via numerical experiments.
 Our theoretical contributions build upon the results derived in \cite{antoch1995change} and \cite{antoch1999estimators} for the case of at most a single change, and accommodate both situations where the changes are local (i.e.\ tend to zero with the sample size) and when they are fixed while requiring only that the errors have more than two finite moments.